ImageMagick/Usage-Markdown/distorts/index.md

 That is the operator really represents 4 internal distortion operations all applied simultaneously as a single distortion.
 Though to us humans only 3 distinct distortions are involved.

-So lets take a simple example using the 'koala' image...
+So let's take a simple example using the 'koala' image...

 One argument is just a simple rotation about the images center, basically producing a similar result to the older [Rotate Operator](../warping/#rotate), but without any image size increase.